-[You can see more specific details on the Thomas Mitchell Park page or check out its location on the interactive map.]
+[You can see more specific details on the Thomas Mitchell Park page below or check out its location on the interactive map.]

-I appreciated the big sign on the drive in, it isn’t a big park but it’s always reassuring to know you’re headed in the right direction.
+I appreciated the big sign on the drive-in, it isn’t a big park but it’s always reassuring to know you’re headed in the right direction.

 The PCC naturalist gave a brief talk about deer antlers and where to find them, I believe her name was Heidi.
 There wasn’t a specified age range on the listing, and there were families with kids of all ages.
 I loved that she brought so many hands-on examples.
-Apparently now is a great time to find shed antlers “in the wild”, and she gave us tips of where to look.
-Basically, anywhere an animal might itch is a good spot, like along old fence.
+Apparently now is a great time to find shed antlers “in the wild”, and she gave us tips on where to look.
+Basically, anywhere an animal might itch is a good spot, like along an old fence.
 She then told us that she’d hit a bunch of antlers on the Devotie loop trail and set us loose to look for them!

-Everyone went the same direction on the loop trail, so we decided to try the opposite end.
+Everyone went in the same direction on the loop trail, so we decided to try the opposite end.
 It only took a few minutes to spot a deer trail and an antler – though I gently guided my son (he is 4) to find it once I did.

 Can you spot it??
 I was so surprised at how well they blended in with the leaves!